 Although the statute does not solely target drivers convicted of drunk driving, it targets primarily those motorists.
 The new law assess a $1,000.00 fine for two years to every person convicted of OWI and a $500.00 fine for two years to every person convicted of OWVI.

-With local courts already charging excessive “court costs” far greater than the statutory fines for alcohol related offenses, simple math shows that this law was passed in order to tax Michigan’s citizens.
-The new law has nothing to do with drivers being responsible but reveals irresponsible law-makers.
-The new law was passed over the objections of Michigan District Judges Association without hestitation by our Legislature.
+With local courts already charging excessive “court costs” far greater than the statutory fines for alcohol related offenses, simple math shows that this law was passed in order to tax Michigan’s citizens as a steep “sin tax.”

 According to state records under the old law, 26,330 people were convicted of driving while intoxicated in 2002, and 28,770 were convicted of driving while impaired.
 That number alone adds up to $40.7 million annually under the fees set forth in the “driver responsibility program” act, far more than our State faced losing with the new federal mandate of only $23 million.
 The $40 million figure does not include fines assessed against driver’s facing nominal sums each year for driving points and various civil infractions.

-When confronted with the dilemma of losing almost a hundred million dollars over four years or changing our State’s laws, our state legislators opted to change the laws, keep federal highway funds, and to raise your taxes, throwing an addition $163 million dollars every four years into the general fund.
+When confronted with the dilemma of losing almost a hundred million dollars over four years or changing our State’s laws, our state legislators opted to change the laws, keep federal highway funds, and to collect an addition $163 million dollars over a four year period.